-- The Universal Contract is a detailed agreement between State and Local Agencies concerning the use of all contract funds.
-The Contract is signed by KDHE and all participating Local Agencies.
-It remains in effect until terminated by signing parties and should be retained indefinitely.
-In the case of a new grantee, the current year Universal Contract is issued and retained in the files by each party.
-The Local Agency signifies agreement to annual renewal by cashing the first warrant of the new grant year.
-Amendments to the Universal Contact are issued by letter.
-In subsequent years, grantees will be required to notify KDHE that they agree to the contract renewal. - Grantees also receive annual Contract Attachments for each specific program.
-The Contract Attachment includes general information about individual grant programs such as program description, maintenance of effort or local matching funds requirements, program reporting requirements, programmatic restrictions and budget requirements.
-The first year of a grant for an agency, the attachment is signed by KDHE and the agency.
-In subsequent years, these are not signed by the local agencies and they signify they agree to the annual renewal by cashing the first warrant of the new grant year. - Notice of Grant Award Amount and Summary of Program Objectives (NGA) is a document incorporated into a specific Contract Attachment.
-It contains the details of a program's activities, the current objectives established for the year, funding amounts, and any other time-limited details.
-It is for a specific funding cycle.
-The Summary does not require a signature, is replaced every year, and the Local Agency signifies acceptance by cashing the first warrant of the new grant year.

-• The List of Grant Awards (LGA) is a summary of the Local Agency awards and amendments for the current fiscal year.
-The LGA identifies the Local Agency, Contract Attachment Number, term of the award, source of funding, and the amount of the award.
-In the case of new awards to a current Local Agency, a new LGA is prepared and maintained by both parties.
+- The Universal Contract is a detailed agreement between state and local agencies concerning the use of all contract funds. - The Annual Contract Attachment for each specific program includes general information about individual grant programs such as program description, maintenance of effort or local matching funds requirements, program reporting requirements, programmatic restrictions and budget requirements.
+The contract attachments shall renew in the same manner except that the amount of money available in each contract attachment may vary from year to year. - Notice of Grant Award Amount and Summary of Program Objectives (NGA) is a document incorporated into a specific contract attachment.
+It contains the details of a program's activities, grant period, the current objectives established for the year, funding amounts, and any other time-limited details. - The List of Grant Awards (LGA) is a summary of the local agency awards and amendments for the current fiscal year.
+The LGA identifies the local agency, contract attachment number, term of the award, source of funding, and the amount of the award.
+In the case of new awards to a current local agency, a new LGA is prepared and maintained by both parties.
 In the case of amendments, increasing or decreasing an award, a revised LGA is prepared and maintained by both parties.